Health Services for Students

 Mental Health Services

 In accordance with CDC and university guidelines, Counseling and Psychological Services (CAPS) is limiting in-person visits to emergencies in order to protect the physical health and safety of students and staff.
-CAPS continues to offer a full range of free, confidential, stepped care treatment virtually.
+CAPS continues to offer a full range of free and confidential care treatment virtually.
 This includes both one-on-one appointments and collective discussions with a counselor.

 For more information on our stepped care model of treatment and how it is personalized to your individual needs, please visit the Counseling and Psychological Services website.